MicrosoftDocs/dynamics-365-unified-operations-public/articles/human-resources/hr-admin-integration-ats-api-recruiting-request-example-query.md

 ---
 # required metadata

-title: Example query for Candidate to hire
+title: Example query for Recruiting request
-description: This topic provides an example query for the Candidate to hire entity in Dynamics 365 Human Resources.
+description: This topic provides an example query for the Recruiting request entity in Dynamics 365 Human Resources.
 author: jaredha
 manager: tfehr
 ms.date: 02/05/2021